skullernet/tls-tproxy/README.md

 * `-v` — more verbose output (can be used multiple times)
 * `-h` — show help

-`-t` and `-T` options require root privileges.
+`-t` and `-T` options require CAP\_NET\_ADMIN capability.
 Unless `-t` option is given, it is assumed REDIRECT iptables rule is used to pass connections through the proxy.

 ## Examples